agro23/pizza-order/README.md

     * ONE Medium pizza with Pepperoni,Sausage,Olives
     * That will be: 12.99 please.

-* The user's choices are displayed to an appropriate Output panel <--
+* The user's choices are displayed to an appropriate Output panel

 * Output results formatted to look nicer

 * Choices are in selector checkboxes

-* page uses images for ingredients
+* page uses images

 * Refactor code and clean up code